 Mark’s mother owned a house in Jerusalem that was sufficiently large to serve as a house church (Acts 12:12).
 Moreover, Andrew had previously had the leisure to be a disciple of John the Baptist.
 And then there was Matthew (or Levi) the tax collector.
 Tax collectors were hated; but they were powerful and affluent.

 Among the people mentioned in the Gospels as involved with Jesus, a number can be identified as wealthy and even upper-class people.
 Zacchaeus was a chief tax collector and very rich.
 He was honored to have Jesus as his guest (Luke 19:1–10).
 Jairus, the ruler of the synagogue, came to Jesus seeking help for his daughter (Luke 8:40–56).
-Joseph of Arimathea was an early convert and very wealthy (Matt.
-27:57).
+Joseph of Arimathea was an early convert and very wealthy (Matthew 27:57).
 Joanna, the wife of Chuza who was steward of Herod Antipas, the tetrarch of Galilee, also was an early convert and a generous contributor to the support of Jesus and his disciples (Luke 8:3).
 Susanna was another wealthy woman who helped finance Jesus (Luke 8:3).

 In Matthew 26:6–11, we learn that while Jesus was seated for dinner at the home of a leading Pharisee (see Luke 7:36) “a woman came up to him with an alabaster jar of very expensive ointment, and she poured it on his head” (v.
 7).
 When his disciples become indignant because it could “have been sold for a large sum, and given to the poor” (v.
 9), Jesus responds to them, “Why do you trouble the woman?
 For she has done a beautiful thing to me.
 For you always have the poor with you, but you will not always have me” (vv.
 10–11).
 It should be noted that the value of the ointment was approximately equal to a year’s wages for the average worker at that time.
-To quote Buchanan once again, “the majority of Jesus’ teachings were directed toward the upper economic class with whom Jesus associated… [which] support[s] the possibility that Jesus may also have been reared in an upper class of society.”
+To quote Buchanan once again, “ the majority of Jesus’ teachings were directed toward the upper economic class with whom Jesus associated… [which] support[s] the possibility that Jesus may also have been reared in an upper class of society.”
 Many will object that Jesus often advised that wealth was a barrier to salvation and that one should give one’s wealth to the poor.
 But rather than interpreting this as a “poor man’s” complaint against the rich, it would seem at least as plausible that these were the statements of someone in a position to say, “Do as I have done.”

 The Apostle Paul

 We come now to Paul and to the post-Crucifixion generation of Christians.
-Despite continuing and militant efforts to maintain that Paul was a pretentious nobody, truly a tentmaker, it is certain that Paul was, as A. D. Nock put it, from a family “of wealth and standing.”
-He was born a Roman citizen when that was a very uncommon and meaningful badge of distinction in the East.
+Despite continuing and militant efforts to maintain that Paul was a pretentious nobody, truly a tentmaker, it is certain that Paul was, as A. D. Nock put it, from a family “of wealth and standing. ” He was born a Roman citizen when that was a very uncommon and meaningful badge of distinction in the East.
 Not only he, but his father, was a Pharisee (Acts 23:6).
 Paul left his home in the Greek city of Tarsus and went to Jerusalem in order to study under the famous Rabbi Gamaliel and then rapidly became so prominent that he was appointed to impose punishment on Jews who had taken up Christianity.
 His training as a tentmaker was in keeping with the long-standing tradition that every rabbi learn a trade “by which he could live.”
 That Paul later actually pursued this trade from time to time seems to have been a bit of an affectation.
-As C. H. Dodd (1884–1973) put it, “A man born to manual labour does not speak self-consciously of ‘labouring with my own hands.'”
-In addition, Paul did not preach to the masses, but “to those who, like himself, spoke and read Greek and knew their Septuagint; and he sought to interpret the mystery of God’s purposes, for the relative few who could comprehend such concepts… He moved easily among the upper reaches of provincial society.”
+As C. H. Dodd (1884–1973) put it, “ A man born to manual labour does not speak self-consciously of ‘labouring with my own hands.’ ” In addition, Paul did not preach to the masses, but “to those who, like himself, spoke and read Greek and knew their Septuagint; and he sought to interpret the mystery of God’s purposes, for the relative few who could comprehend such concepts… He moved easily among the upper reaches of provincial society.”

 It should be no surprise, therefore, that Paul attracted many privileged followers, especially women.
 According to Gillian Cloke, “What is already evident is that women of the comfortably off and merchant classes of the empire were well-attested in the Christian movement from early on in its spread… [Early Christianity] had substantial purchase amongst the classes of those capable of being patronesses to the apostles and their successors.”
 One of these was Lydia, a wealthy dealer in purple cloth, who was baptized by Paul — along with her family and servants—and who subsequently conducted the congregation in Philippi from her house.
-Several times she sent funds to Paul to support his mission in Thessalonica (Phil.
-4:16).
+Several times she sent funds to Paul to support his mission in Thessalonica (Philippians 4:16).
 To a considerable extent, “Christianity was a movement sponsored by local patrons to their social dependents.”
 In fact, when Paul arrived in a new city, he usually stayed in a wealthy household and conducted his mission from there.
 E. A. Judge identified forty persons who sponsored Paul and, not surprisingly, surprisingly, all were “persons of substance, members of a cultivated social elite.”
 Erastus, the city treasurer in Corinth, assisted Paul and may well have been one of his hosts.
 Another was Gaius who also had “a house ample enough not only to put up Paul, but also to accommodate all the Christian groups in Corinth meeting together….
 The same is true of Crispus, who not only had “high prestige in the Jewish community” but probably was “well to do.”
 In addition, there is Theophilus to whom both Luke and Acts are dedicated and who most likely was a Roman official30 who probably subsidized Paul — perhaps during his long period of house arrest in Rome.

 Remarkable evidence of Paul’s association with the privileged comes from Judge’s calculation that, of 91 individuals named in the New Testament in connection with Paul, a third have names indicating Roman citizenship.
 Judge called this “a startlingly high proportion, 10 times higher than in the case of a control group” based on epigraphic documents.
 If this were not enough, there is evidence in Paul’s letters that there already were significant numbers of Christians serving in the imperial household.
-Paul concluded his letter to the Philippians: “All the saints greet you, especially those of Caesar’s household” (Phil.
-4:22).
+Paul concluded his letter to the Philippians: “All the saints greet you, especially those of Caesar’s household” (Philippians 4:22).
 And in his letter to the Romans (16:10–11), Paul sends greetings to “those who belong to the family of Aristobulus” and to “the family of Narcissus.”
 Both Harnack and the equally authoritative J. B. Lightfoot (1828–1889), identified Narcissus as the private secretary of the emperor Claudius and Aristobulus as an intimate of the emperor.
 Finally, there is the First Epistle to Timothy.
 Whether or not Paul actually wrote this letter is not very important to the matters at hand.
 Everyone agrees that it was written no later than soon after Paul’s ministry and that Timothy was engaged in a ministry in Ephesus.
 Thus it is instructive that the Epistle offered so much advice about what to preach to the rich members: “As for the rich in this world, charge them not to be haughty” (1 Tim.
 6:17).
 Timothy was advised to tell his rich members not to cease being wealthy, but “to do good, to be rich in good deeds” (v.
 18).
 In addition, 1 Timothy 2:9 advises that “women should adorn themselves modestly and sensibly in seemly apparel, not with braided hair or gold or pearls or costly attire.”
 This advice is silly unless there were significant numbers of rich people in the congregation at Ephesus.

 Did early Christianity also attract lower-class converts?
 Of course.
 Even when a wealthy household was baptized, the majority would have been servants and slaves, and surely some lower-status people found their way to the church on their own.
 The point is that early Christianity substantially over-recruited the privileged, not that it only recruited them, or even that most early Christians were well-off.
 This is entirely consistent with Gerd Theissen’s reconstruction of the congregation in Corinth: it included many from the lower classes as well as a remarkable, if much smaller, number from the upper ranks of the city.…